 CDI 2.0 introduced the Configurators API - a new way to easily configure some parts of the SPI during container lifecycle event notification.
-E.g. to add a qualifier to a bean, an extension can ProcessBeanAttributes, obtain configurator instance observe then а through ProcessBeanAttributes.configureBeanAttributes() and finally 1150 BeanAttributesConfigurator.addQualifier(Annotation).
+E.g. to add a qualifier to a bean, an extension can observe ProcessBeanAttributes, then obtain a configurator instance through ProcessBeanAttributes.configureBeanAttributes() and finally use BeanAttributesConfigurator.addQualifier(Annotation).
 No need to wrap/delegate to the original BeanAttributes.
 See also chapter Configurators interfaces of the CDI specification.